 Traveling with Medications and Medical Devices

-With the Special Assistance services offered by Delta Air Lines, the airline provides travelers with necessary support for transportation of medication and medical devices, which in turn can help reduce the stress of travel planning.
+With the Special Assistance services offered by Delta Airlines, the airline provides travelers with necessary support for the transportation of medication and medical devices, which in turn can help reduce the stress of travel planning.

 Here’s what you need to know before you fly: